The universal tropicalization and the Berkovich analytification: Tropicalizing the universal embedding

 \subsection{The universal tropicalization}

-Let $S$ be an idempotent semiring, $\nu: R\to S$ a valuation (in the sense of \cite[Definition 2.5.1]{GG1}), and $X$ a scheme over $R$.
+Let $S$ be an idempotent semiring, $\nu: R\to S$ a semivaluation, and $X$ a scheme over $R$.
 Note that the universal embedding $X\hookrightarrow \widehat{X}$ defined in \S\ref{sec:globadjoint} yields a tropicalization when the $\Fun$-model $M(X)$ of $\widehat{X}$ is locally integral.
 When $X$ is irreducible, this is equivalent to $X$ being integral; indeed, this can be checked on sufficiently small affine patches by \cite[Proposition 3.1.3]{GG1}, and it holds there by Lemma \ref{lem:integral}.
 We therefore assume in this section that $X$ is integral and we will study its tropicalization in $\widehat{X}$.

 \begin{definition} The \emph{universal tropicalization of $X$}, denoted $\Trop^\nu_{univ}(X)$, is the tropicalization of $X$ with respect to the canonical closed embedding $X\hookrightarrow \widehat{X}$. \end{definition}